jonathanpalma/react-native-discovery/README.md

 ------ | ------- | ----
 setScanForSeconds(scanForSeconds) | integer in seconds | This parameter specifies the duration of the ON part of the scan cycle for the specified uuid.
 Returns a promise which resolves to true. setWaitForSeconds(waitForSeconds) |  integer in seconds | This parameter specifies the duration of the OFF part of the scan cycle for the specified uuid.
-Returns a promise which resolves to true. isBluetoothEnabled() | null | Returns a promise, which will return a boolean value, true if bluetooth is enabled, false if disabled. setBluetoothOn() | null | Changes bluetooth state to On, Returns a promise, which returns whether the change was successful or not. setBluetoothOff() | null | Changes bluetooth state to Off, Returns a promise, which returns whether the change was successful or not. isLocationEnabled() | null | Returns a promise, which will return a boolean value, true if location is enabled, false if disabled.
+Returns a promise which resolves to true. setBluetoothOn() | null | Changes bluetooth state to On, Returns a promise, which returns whether the change was successful or not. setBluetoothOff() | null | Changes bluetooth state to Off, Returns a promise, which returns whether the change was successful or not. isLocationEnabled() | null | Returns a promise, which will return a boolean value, true if location is enabled, false if disabled.